API Keys

 User keys

-User keys inherit the role and team scope of their owner, so a Developer's key writes Runs while a Viewer's key reads only.
-This means you control what a key can do by adjusting the owning user's role.
+User keys inherit the role and access group scope of their owner, so a Developer's key writes runs while a Viewer's key reads only.
+You control what a key can do by adjusting the owning user's role.

 Create a user key